grz0zrg/fsynth/documentation/mk/docs/index.md

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

+The old single page documentation (still updated to some extent) is available [here](https://www.fsynth.com/maml_documentation.html)

-*All software is free of charge, and distributed according to free software/open source principles and licenses.*
+All software is free of charge, and distributed according to free software/open source principles and licenses.*

 ## Requirement